brunogolik/hello-world/README.txt

+COMMON LINE
-some text here, fast fix, modified
+some text here